dslytech/ha-timini-print-addon/README.md

   Bluetooth device works, not just recognized printers - tick "Unsupported / unrecognized device" to force a model), even if this add-on's own web UI scan stays empty.
-- **Scan finds nothing / print fails**: this add-on doesn't change TiMini-Print's own connection logic at all - troubleshoot it the same way you would running it directly over SSH (`cd /opt/timini-print && python3 timiniprint_command_line.py --scan`), since the wrapper is just shelling out to exactly that.
+  The full request path in that case, for reference (this describes how it's designed to work end-to-end - the individual pieces have been tested, but not this exact combination all the way through repeatedly, so treat it as likely-correct rather than confirmed): the card puts the address you picked from HA's Bluetooth list into the printer field → pressing Print sends `printer: "<address>"` to the `timini_print.print_text`/`print_image` service → the HACS integration forwards that to this add-on over HTTP → the add-on appends `--bluetooth <address>` to the CLI call → the add-on then connects to that address itself, over its own Bluetooth adapter - entirely separately from however Home Assistant found that address in the first place.
+So while HA's Bluetooth list solves the *discovery* side of the adapter-contention problem, the actual *connection* still goes through this add-on's own Bluetooth stack, which may or may not be affected by the same contention - report back if you find it isn't reliable.
-- Compare results against the separate Cat Printer Server add-on's experience with the same physical printer and dongle - if one connects reliably and the other doesn't, that's useful signal about which underlying BLE approach actually suits your hardware.
+- **Scan finds nothing / print fails, and you're not using the HACS integration (or HA's own Bluetooth list didn't help either)**: this add-on doesn't change TiMini-Print's own connection logic at all - troubleshoot it the same way you would running it directly over SSH (`cd /opt/timini-print && python3 timiniprint_command_line.py --scan`), since the wrapper is just shelling out to exactly that.

 ## Credits